Best daily deals

 Buy now

 All channels feature a low-bias, class-AB main amplifier and an auxiliary amp for error correction.
 This error-correcting technology is low power, and won’t introduce any distortion into the audio signal.
-There are multiple gain settings on the front panel, so you may adjust output levels for headphones and earphones.
+There are multiple gain settings on the front panel so that you can adjust output levels for headphones and earphones.

 Now to truly nerd out: there are three-pin stereo XLR inputs alongside stereo RCA inputs, for balanced connections.
 It has a few more options for outputs: a 1/4-inch TRS output, 3.5mm TRS output, and a four-pin XLR output.
 All this is to say you have plenty of ways to listen to your music library.